 Electrocoagulation (EC), the passing of electrical current through water, has proven very effective in the removal of contaminants from water.
 Electrocoagulation systems have been in existence for many years (Dietrich, patented 1906), using a variety of anode and cathode geometries, including plates, balls, fluidized bed spheres, wire mesh, rods, and tubes.
 GPi-ECpw has taken a quantum leap in refining the EC process to increase removal rates and to lower capital and operating costs.

 “The Electrocoagulation process is based on valid scientific principles involving responses of water contaminants to strong electric fields and electrically induced oxidation and reduction reactions.
-This process is able to take out over 99 % of some heavy metal cations and also appears to be able to electrocute microorganisms in the water.
+This process can take out over 99 % of some heavy metal cations and also appears to be able to electrocute microorganisms in the water.
 It is also able to precipitate charged colloids and remove significant amounts of other ions, colloids, and emulsions.
 When the system is in place, the operating costs including electric power, replacement of electrodes, pump maintenance, and labor can be less than $1 per thousand gallons for many applications.

 Potential applications to agriculture and quality of rural life include removal of pathogens and heavy metals from drinking water and decontamination of food processing wash waters.”